jonathandunn/corpus_similarity/README.md

 # corpus_similarity

 Measure the similarity between two corpora (text datasets).
 The measures work best when each corpus is at least 10k words.
+This package support 74 languages.

     from corpus_similarity import Similarity
     cs = Similarity(language = "eng")